nice-game-hints/machinarium/city/clocktower/pipes.md

 Open the cabinet that you put the radio on, then search through the maintenance booklet.
 You'll find the third wrench on the last page.

 # What now?
 They're a mess to look at, but only one of these pipes is feeding water to the fountain - the third one along, with a small arrow on it.
-You'll need to use all three wrenches to cut off its flow, though.
+You'll need to use all three wrenches to cut off its flow.

 # Help me get my head around this puzzle.
-In the screenshot below, I've coloured-coded each pipe path - the blue path is the one you need to block.
+In the screenshot below, I've coloured-coded each pipe path.
+White is the 'main' supply, and I've given different colours to different 'paths' that should make it easier to figure out which valves they're connected to.
 ![colour coded pipe puzzle](pipes1.jpg)

 # Another hint?